kpatankar/ahcg2017_starterpipeline/README.md

 SRAToolkit was used to download data simply by using Toolkit command and accession number for the download.
 This data was downloaded using the *fastq-dump* utility from the SRA Toolkit.
 The aforementioned utility downloads the paired end reads and splits them into two files storing them into *fastq* format.

 **Dataset1**
 The first dataset belonged to the paper "Development and validation of a clinical cancer genomic profiling test based on massively parallel DNA sequencing".
 The run numeber is SRR948994.
+This data was processed using variant calling pipeline version *ahcg_pipeline_v1.0.3.py*

-The command used is:
+Command:
 ```{sh}
 fastq-dump --split-files SRR948994
 ```
 **Dataset2**
 Second dataset was obtained from *Integrated digital error suppression for improved detection of circulating tumor DNA.* paper.
 The run number is *SRR3502999* This data was used for variant calling using pipeline version *ahcg_pipeline_v1.0.3.py*

 Command:
 ```{sh}
 fastq-dump --split-files SRR3502999